 Self-Guided Field Activity

-Theme: Intro To Transportation
+Theme: Equity and Transportation

 Welcome, introductions, group project overview, social equity & environmental justice